-Instead, Mantas curates a selection of photographs that he loves most.
+Instead of focusing on a trend, Mantas curates a selection of photographs that he loves most.

 “I know I have a really specific niche,” he admits.
 “It’s like music.
 Ninety percent of people like pop music, and then 10% of people listen to everything else.
 It’s the same with my photography style, except I’m only looking for the 1% – the 1% who like what I do.”